jfclere/pisolar/README.md

 cp solar.service /etc/systemd/system/
 systemctl enable solar
 ```
-# connect the PI I2C to the arduino I2C
+# connect the PI I2C to the ATTiny I2C (Pin 5 and 7)

-# connect the arduino output(11) to IN(1) of the relay board.
+# connect the ATTiny output(Pin 6)to IN(1) of the relay board.
 The relay is used to cut the + cable of the USB that power the PI.

+In fact I am not used a Relay but a MOSFET P and optocoupler but that is the same idea.

-# Connect the + off the LiPo battery to 1M ohms + 470k ohms divisor
+# Connect the + off the LiPo battery to 1M ohms + 220k ohms divisor
-The A5 of the arduino is connected after the 1M ohms resistor
+The Pin 2 of the ATTiny is connected after the 1M ohms resistor
-270/(1000+270) = .2126 (basic LiPo will gives 4.2 = .893, 2.7 = .574 values)
+220/(1000+220) = .180 (basic LiPo will gives 4.2 = .757, 2.7 = .487 values)

-# start the arduino (plug it!)
+# start the ATTiny (plug it! to the 3.3V LiPo)

 # Done